-General Travel Terms and Conditions Yacht Cruise Company, part of the River Yachting Club Holding 2 b.v. registered with the Chamber of Commerce Rotterdam under no. 57744078.
-These Terms and Conditions are updated and effective from the 1st of January 2017.
+General Travel Terms and Conditions by Yacht Cruise Company, registered with the Chamber of Commerce Rotterdam under no. 80356451.
+These Terms and Conditions are effective (and regularly updated) from the 1st of January 2017.

 Thank you for deciding to book a trip with Yacht Cruise Company (hereinafter referred to as: “YCC”).
 Before you make a definite booking, we recommend you (hereinafter referred to as “contracting party”) to read carefully the following travel conditions.
 These general travel conditions and the term contracting party apply both to private persons (direct booking) and to (travel) organisations (see par.
 1.2).

 1.1 The contract is concluded by means of a written acceptance by the contracting party of the offer of YCC, upon which a binding travel contract with YCC is effected, to which all conditions set out in these general terms apply.
 If the contracting party in addition to him/herself also lists one or more other persons on one notification form, this contracting party is automatically severally liable for all obligations ensuing from the travel contract (in line with the general travel conditions of YCC) which concern the other persons booked.

 1.2 The contracting party shall – before the parties enter into the travel contract – provide YCC with the necessary (personal) data concerning him/herself or other persons booked.
 Incorrect or incomplete provision of (personal) data can result in faulty vouchers, air tickets etc. YCC cannot be held liable for the consequences of such defaults and/or incorrect data.

 1.3 On receipt of the written booking form, the trip that has been booked will be confirmed by YCC by means of a confirmation (which will also include an invoice) sent to the contracting party.

 2. The travel offer / the travel elements